swlaschin/fsharpforfunandprofit.gitbook/README.md

 # F# for Fun and Profit eBook

 This is eBook version of my site [fsharpforfunandprofit.com](http://fsharpforfunandprofit.com), created by popular request for people who want to read it offline on their kindle or phone.
-Special thanks to Roman Provazník for the final nag.
+Special thanks to Roman Provaznik for the final nag.

 The site (and this book) aims to introduce you to F# and show you ways that F# can help in day-to-day development of mainstream commercial business software.
-On the way, I hope to open your mind to the joys of functional programming – it really is fun!
+On the way, I hope to open your mind to the joys of functional programming - it really is fun!

 Many of the posts were not really designed to be in a book, but I have arranged them so that beginner posts come first, and more advanced posts later.